top of page

 Asthma is a chronic disease that affects your lungs and is characterized by repeated episodes of wheezing, breathlessness and chest tightness.
 It affects a person's quality of life, productivity at work and school, and accounts for an average annual health care cost of more than $3,266 per person.
 It is one of the most common chronic diseases among children in the U.S. and a leading cause of pediatric hospitalization.

-Adults with asthma in slo county (%)
+0–17-year-olds with asthma in California

 Oral Health